What is Rolling Admission?

 Tips for Applying to Colleges With Rolling Admissions

-Let's discuss some best practices for applying via rolling admission.
-Keep in mind these tips are helpful whether you submit your application for regular admission, early action, or early decision.
+Let’s discuss some best practices for applying to a college during a rolling admission timeline.
+Remember that these tips are helpful whether you submit your application for regular admission, early action, or early decision.

 Read the instructions carefully

-Completing your application will require quite a few pieces of information, like transcripts and your high school resume.
+Completing your application will require quite a few pieces of information.
 Some schools use an application portal, whereas others use the Common Application.
 It's essential that you read and understand what each school is asking for so you don't miss anything.
-Then stay organized and on track as you collect the required pieces.
+Then, stay organized and on track as you collect each of the required pieces.

 Secure your recommendation letters

-Work on achieving your best SAT or ACT score
+Work on achieving your best SAT or ACT scores

 There are many test-optional schools out there.
-So you may have the decision whether or not to submit your scores.
-But there are still some colleges that require test scores.
-So your best bet is to take the SAT or ACT early so you can retake it as often as needed.
+But if you decide to submit your scores, you should take the SAT or ACT early so you can retake it as often as needed.
 That way, you'll be sure to have a score you're proud of.

 Write a strong essay

-Beyond test scores or GPA, your college admissions essay is one of the best ways to make an impression on the admissions team.
-So take your time and work through several rounds of revisions when writing it and your personal statement.
+Beyond test scores or GPA, your essay is one of the best ways to impress the admissions team.
+So, take your time and work through several rounds of revisions when writing it and your personal statement.

 Apply early

 While schools admit students by rolling admission, they fill seats gradually until they reach their enrollment goals.
-Sure, you can apply anytime during the rolling enrollment period.
-But it is best to submit your rolling admissions application earlier rather than later so you can secure a spot and financial aid.
-Plus, you'll get your decision earlier too.
+You can apply anytime during the rolling enrollment period.
+But it is best to submit your rolling admissions application earlier rather than later to secure a spot and financial aid.
+Plus, you'll get your decision earlier, too.

 Keep your GPA high